 Yes, Cruise Guru provides our clients with refundable deposits (less $150 admin fee per person) provided that the cruise line allows for a refundable deposit.
 Some cruise lines and also promotions prohibit refundable deposits.
 To confirm that your deposit is refundable please speak with one of our friendly Cruise Guru staff on 13 13 03.

 39. When do I need to pay for my cruise?

 You will need to pay for your cruise by the date displayed during the booking process and on your subsequent confirmation documentation.
 Please be sure to review and print the terms and conditions during the booking process.

 40. Who should I see if I have questions that haven’t been answered?

-Our reservations team will also be happy to assist, with over 30 years of cruising experience there is no question that we will not know or not be able to find the answer to, and believe us we have had some weird and wonderful questions over the years.
+Please contact us to speak with one of our reservations team who will be happy to assist.
+With over 30 years of cruising experience there is no question that we will not know or not be able to find the answer to, and believe us we have had some weird and wonderful questions over the years.